QuiltServerTools/Ledger/docs/config.md

 `logSQL` [Default: false] will log all SQL queries to the console.
 This is useful for debugging, but can be very spammy

+`updateSchema` [Default: false] will run updates old databases on startup when true.
+This can take a long time for large databases.
+Current schema updates: Add actions_time index

 ### Search settings

 Found under `[search]`